Jake Gyllenhaal explores identity in doppelganger thriller 'Enemy'

-LOS ANGELES What would you do if you came face-to-face with a doppelganger?
+LOS ANGELES, March 12 What would you do if you came face-to-face with a doppelganger?

 Canadian director Denis Villeneuve explores that question in the psychological thriller "Enemy," in theaters on Friday, based on Jose Saramago's 2002 novel "The Double."